How to Do a Bend Test on Your Welds

 Select an appropriate guided bend test jig to apply controlled forces, ensuring your specimen is securely positioned for accurate results.

-This assessment is vital for evaluating the ductility and soundness of the weld, as porosity can compromise weld integrity.
-Document your findings meticulously, noting any observed flaws and their dimensions.
+This assessment helps you evaluate the ductility and soundness of the weld.
+It also helps reveal whether porosity can compromise weld integrity.

 Why Bend Testing Is Crucial for Weld Quality?